|

 - Installs the utility http-server to serve the HTML

-- Installs the utility pretter to format the HTML
+- Installs the utility prettier to format the HTML

-- Installs the utility rimraf to remove distribution directory dist/
+- Installs the utility shx to move files and remove directories

 - npm start